Thoughts on Shmirah and End of Life

 Death is also the only life cycle event besides conception that everyone is guaranteed to have.
 Not all fetuses live to be born.
 Not all infants live to teethe, walk, or be toilet trained.
 Not all teenagers graduate high school.
 Not all adults enter the work force, lose their virginity, marry, or have children.
 Only conception and death – the very beginning and the very end of life – are guaranteed for all.

 But that last obligation in the circle of life – to get out of the way by dying – doesn’t seem to be tied to any clear instinct.
 That’s all for the best.
-A death instinct would counteract all the other instincts that help keep us alive long enough to accomplish all of our other tasks.
+A death instinct would counteract all the other instincts that help us survive long enough to accomplish all our other tasks.
 In any case, a death instinct is unnecessary because death requires little to no cooperation from the dying individual.

 All babies are birthed by people who have personally been born.
-A woman who’s having her first baby can find plenty of other women, including obstetricians and midwives, who’ve given birth themselves.
-If you want to earn a PhD, become a skilled artisan, or learn to play the piano, you can study or apprentice under someone who has already mastered what you’re aspiring to.
+A first-time mother can find plenty of other women, including obstetricians and midwives, who’ve given birth themselves.
+If you want to earn a PhD, become a skilled artisan, or learn to play the piano, you would study or apprentice under someone who's already mastered what you aspire to.
 If you’re diagnosed with an unfamiliar disease, you can find a support group of others who “really get it” and can offer practical advice.
 You may even be able to find a “double expert”: a specialist in that disease who lives with it herself.

 We can meet many of our needs by buddying up with one other person in a tradeoff.
 A pair of neighbors can water each other’s plants while one or the other is away.
-Two hairstylists can arrange to cut each other’s hair for free.
-Two best friends can share each other’s secrets, babysit each other’s children, lend each other money, and console each other in times of mourning.
-Once again, death is the clear exception: You cannot bury anyone who buries you.
+Two hairstylists can cut each other’s hair for free.
+Two best friends can share each other’s secrets, babysit each other’s children, lend each other money, and console each other in times of loss.
+Once again, death is the exception: You cannot bury anyone who buries you.
 Care of the dead is not a closed-loop buddy system.
-The chain of caregivers for the dead always needs new links, because no one who has received such care can ever give it to anyone else who needs it in the future.
+The chain of caregivers for the dead always needs new links, because no one who has received such care can ever give it to anyone who needs it in the future.

-Imagine you’re about to birth or adopt a child; or you’re a tween who’s a year or two away from bar/bat mitzvah; or you’re a high school senior about to graduate; or you’re engaged to be married.
-Now imagine refusing to prepare yourself for the upcoming event or even to acknowledge that it’s going to happen.
-Would that be wise?
-How would the people around you react to your refusal to learn to change a diaper, practice your Haftarah reading, either enlist in the military or fill out a college or job application, or plan your upcoming wedding?
+Now imagine refusing to prepare for the upcoming event or even to acknowledge that it’s going to happen.
+How would the people around you react to your refusal to learn to change a diaper, practice your Haftarah, fill out an application for college/a job/the military, or plan your upcoming wedding?

 Conclusion